rios0rios0/guide/Life-Cycle/Git-Flow.md

 Advices:
 * no dot(.) in the end;
 * don’t capitalize the first letter;
 * use the SIMPLE PAST, like: changed, fixed, corrected, removed, added.
-Instead of using present continuos;
+Instead of using present continues;
 * always place the proper coding quotes around "code", like: I'm changing the function `setAnyThing` (proper quote is "`").

 In the message, if you need to add more details, you can add a commit description: